 Learn how to treasure the cracks, the flaws, the imperfections in the people that you love by watching the video above.

-What are your tips to love your partner, flaws and all?
+What are your tips on how to love your imperfect partner perfectly?

 Share it with the tribe in the comments below!